<>

 A report in The Independent this morning, linked here, illustrates the extraordinarily contradictory position the Prime Minister has now placed his country.
 I quote the final paragraphs:-

 But last night the alliance's most senior diplomats came to a fudged agreement over the one outstanding issue: Washington's demand that a Nato training mission should come under the command of the US-led multilateral force in Iraq.
+That had been rejected by Paris and several other national capitals, which believe that such a decision could prejudge the nature of any future involvement by Nato in Iraq.

 The command and control element of the decision will not be resolved until September.
 The fudge will allow the first phase of the mission - the despatch of the second fact-finding team - take place on 6 August.